 Employment and Training Administration (ETA), U.S. Department of Labor (DOL)

-Applicants may propose to provide technical assistance to support women’s participation and success in the full range of industries in which women are traditionally underrepresented or disproportionately concentrated in the lower-wage occupations.
-Such industries include but are not limited to: advanced manufacturing, energy, healthcare, information technology, and transportation.
+Applicants may propose to provide technical assistance to support women’s participation and success in the full range of industries in which women are historically underrepresented or where women are disproportionately concentrated in the lower-wage occupations.
+Such industries include but are not limited to advanced manufacturing, construction, energy, health care, information technology, finance, and transportation.

 GrantWatch ID#: 128392